Ivan-Nebogatikov/ChineseCorrector/README.md

 }
 ```

 The worst week corrections are sended to my email to update the correction model.
-Thank you!
+Thank you for using rating system!

 -----------------------